teaching-networks/animation-server/docs/guide/GUIDE.md

 # Guide

-This Guide will lead you through development with the yaars Backend Server.
-As the Server was initial build for the NetworksAnimation Project, this guide will contain information that's already mentioned in the [Networks animation guide](https://sam-dev.cs.hm.edu/WEBDEV/netzwerke-animationen/-/blob/master/docs/guide/GUIDE.md).
+This Guide will lead you through the development with the yaars backend server.
+As the server was initially build for the NetworksAnimation project, this guide will contain information that are already mentioned in the [Networks animation guide](https://sam-dev.cs.hm.edu/WEBDEV/netzwerke-animationen/-/blob/master/docs/guide/GUIDE.md).
-Be aware that this document only covers yaars related content, for information about the Networks animation part refer to the other guide.
+Be aware that this document only covers yaars related topics, for information about the network animation part refer to the other guide.

 ## Content